vladimirdd96/agent-chain/instructions.md

 - Mobile responsiveness supported
 - Everything typed strictly (TypeScript strict mode)
 - All routes & SDK methods must be documented
-- Cursor must use Moralis’ official SDK/methods when possible
+- Cursor must use Moralis' official SDK/methods when possible
 - Each deployed agent must be fully usable from UI (no placeholder features)

 ---

-**Goal:** Build AgentChain – a powerful decentralized AI agent deployment platform for Solana and EVM, with real blockchain integrations, wallet auth, NFT-based agents, and an SDK for others to use.
+**Goal:** Build MindMint – a powerful decentralized AI agent deployment platform for Solana and EVM, with real blockchain integrations, wallet auth, NFT-based agents, and an SDK for others to use.
 Match the feature set of Deepcore.top but improve the architecture, design, and extensibility.

 ---